West Must Rise to the Historical Challenge of Peacebuilding in Ukraine

 Peter Hilpold in his recent paper gave an excellent description of one of this historical episode: “To read today Professor Mearsheimer’s analysis of ‘The Case for a Ukrainian Nuclear Deterrent,’ published nearly 30 years ago, might leave a somewhat ghastly impression: How is it possible that a political analyst, shortly after Ukraine had become independent, developed such an accurate prediction of the events that would unfold, slowly but inevitably, in the following decades?
 A development that would end up in the disastrous Russian aggression against Ukraine?
 At the center of Professor Mearsheimer’s prophecy stood the prescience that abandoning her nuclear deterrent capacity would expose Ukraine, sooner or later, to an invasion by her ancient nemesis Russia.”

 How can we not recall the infamous Budapest Memorandum of 1994.
 It is also worth recalling George Kennan’s warning against NATO’s eastward expansion, in which Western countries overlooked Ukraine’s buffer status and did not have an effective strategy in case of Russian aggression.
-Frank Castigliola has recently made a very meaningful attempt to revisit George Kennan’s warning in the context of the war in Ukraine.
+Frank Castigliola has recently made a very meaningful attempt to revisit George Kennan’s warning in the context of the Ukraine war.

 If the United States were to take away Ukraine’s nuclear weapons, it would have to accept Ukraine into NATO along with Poland, the Czech Republic, and Hungary.
 Taking away Ukraine’s nuclear deterrent in the 1990s, the West should have extended its nuclear deterrence to Ukraine through NATO membership.